thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/trusted-authentication.md

 server to authenticate users of the embedded ThoughtSpot application.
 After authenticating a user, the trusted authenticator server or service obtains an authentication token from ThoughtSpot on the user's behalf.
-In this way, the user need only authenticate once, with the trusted authentication server.
+In this way, the user need only authenticate one time, with the trusted authentication server.

 ## How users are authenticated

-In the scenario below, the trust authenticator forwards requests for ThoughtSpot data from client applications to ThoughtSpot.
+In the following scenario, the trust authenticator forwards requests for ThoughtSpot data from client applications to ThoughtSpot.

 ![]({{ site.baseurl }}/images/authentication.png "Authentication flow")